• Skip to primary navigation

 Choosing Hay - Tips to Choose High Quality Hay

-Good quality hay is a main supply for your goats.
+Good quality hay is a main supplies for goats.
 Figuring out what to look for when choosing hay can be difficult at first.
-When we first looked for hay for our goats, we didn’t know anything about hay.
+When we first looked for hay for our goats, we didn't know anything about hay.

 baby goat sleeping on top of hay bale.
 Text reads, "Choosing Hay.
 Tips to choose high quality hay"